loomio/loomio-docs/en/src/guides/board_processes/index.md

 - Something has happened (internally or externally) that requires the board to act before the next meeting,
 - A director has a particular interest to explore with the board.

-**On Loomio**
+#### On Loomio
 Start a **thread** and open a discussion:
-- Introduce the topic or decision that you would like to make.
+- introduce the topic or decision that you would like to make,
-- Invite directors to comment with their thoughts, opinions and any information they have to help everyone understand their perspective about the 'out-of-session' topic or decision.
+- invite directors to comment with their thoughts, opinions and any information they have to help everyone understand their perspective about the 'out-of-session' topic or decision,
-- Encourage members to participate by posting or reply to comments.
+- encourage members to participate by posting or reply to comments.

 When ready, raise a **poll** and invite members to vote.
-If the issue is straightforward use a Proposal or if the issue is more complex use a Sense check poll to clearly ask fellow members how they feel about the proposal.
+If the issue is straightforward use a **Proposal** or if the issue is more complex use a **Sense check** poll to clearly ask fellow members how they feel about the proposal.
-- State the decision and invite people to vote.
+- state the decision and invite people to vote,
-- Ask people to leave a reason for their vote, particularly if they want to qualify any points.
+- ask people to leave a reason for their vote, particularly if they want to qualify any points,
-- Choose the decision options that work for your board's decision-making processes.
+- choose the decision options that work for your board's decision-making processes.
 - You can ratify and minute the 'out-of-session' decision at your next board meeting.

-Note that it can be ok if a decision fails to get agreement.
-You can ask directors what would changes they would make to enable them to agree to a decision.
-Then raise a new Proposal with the amendments that are more likely to achieve agreement.
+It's not a failure if a decision does not get agreement.
+You can ask members what changes they would make to enable them to agree to a decision.
+This helps you build to a better decision.
+A new Proposal with amendments is then more likely to achieve agreement.

 State an **outcome** when the proposal closes.
 Let everyone know the result of the decision and what will happen next.